magento/knowledge-base/src/troubleshooting/known-issues-patches-attached/packages-downgraded-after-upgrading-from-2.4.4-to-2.4.4-p1.md

 ## How to Apply the Patch

-Use the attached bash script [ACPLTSRV-2017-fix.sh](assets/ACPLTSRV-2017-fix.sh) as the workaround for this issue.
+Use the attached bash script [ACPLTSRV-2017-fix.sh.zip](assets/ACPLTSRV-2017-fix.sh.zip) as the workaround for this issue.

 **Exact instructions how to use the script:**

 ### On Adobe Commerce on cloud infrastructure:

-1. Download the bash script file [ACPLTSRV-2017-fix.sh](assets/ACPLTSRV-2017-fix.sh) to your local checkout of your cloud codebase.
+1. Download the bash script file `ACPLTSRV-2017-fix.sh` to your local checkout of your cloud codebase.
-1. Run the bash script file [ACPLTSRV-2017-fix.sh](assets/ACPLTSRV-2017-fix.sh) to modify the composer files locally.
+1. Run the bash script file `ACPLTSRV-2017-fix.sh` to modify the composer files locally.
 1. Add and commit the modified composer files to your git repository.

 ### On Adobe Commerce or Magento Open Source on-premises:

-1. Place the bash script [ACPLTSRV-2017-fix.sh](assets/ACPLTSRV-2017-fix.sh) in the **root** folder of your Adobe Commerce/Magento Open Source 2.4.4 installation (the same folder as the **composer.json**).
+1. Place the bash script `ACPLTSRV-2017-fix.sh` in the `root` folder of your Adobe Commerce/Magento Open Source 2.4.4 installation (the same folder as the `composer.json`).
-1. Run the bash script with an **apply** argument to lock affected packages (modules) to their 2.4.4 versions:
+1. Run the bash script with an `apply` argument to lock affected packages (modules) to their 2.4.4 versions:

     ```bash
     sh ACPLTSRV-2017-fix.sh apply
     ```

 1. Run composer updated to install the locked packages (modules).
-1. Once you are ready to upgrade to 2.4.5 or 2.4.4-p1, run the script with a **rollback** argument:
+1. Once you are ready to upgrade to 2.4.5 or 2.4.4-p1, run the script with a `rollback` argument:

     ```bash
     sh ACPLTSRV-2017-fix.sh rollback